Solving the Commercial vs Non-Commercial (free) Software Dilemma

-While it is impossible for any commercial and non commercial scanner to support all of the above development frameworks and customizations, an out of the box installation of a commercial scanner supports a wide range of development platforms.
-For example Netsparker has anti-CSRF token support to automatically scan websites which have built-in CSRF attack protection.
-Some others automatically detect URL rewrite rules and adopt to the scenario, thus reporting less or no false positives*1.
+While it is impossible for any commercial and non-commercial scanner to support all of the above development frameworks and customizations, an out of the box installation of a commercial scanner supports a wide range of development platforms.
+For example, Netsparker has anti-CSRF token support to automatically scan websites which have built-in CSRF attack protection.
+Some others automatically detect URL rewrite rules and adapt to the scenario, thus reporting less or no false positives*1.

 And this is another subject where non commercial web application security scanners fail to deliver.
 Again, this is not the developers' fault, but it could be the limited resources, or lack of support from the major players with whom they have to integrate with.